Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/mem_access.md

 func int MEM_ReadInt (var int address) {};
 ```

-- `address` - memory address to read
+- `address` - memory address to read from
-- `return` - integer if the address is correct
+- `return` - integer value if the address is correct

 ### MEM_ReadString
 Reads string from the `address`.